rlew631/AutonomousVehicleSimulation/README.md

 # AutonomousVehicleSimulation
-Simulating autonomous vehicles using the FLOW library in python
+Modelling and simulating autonomous vehicles using the FLOW library in python

 ## Overview
 The purpose of this project was to create a model which develops autonomous vehicle driving policies using a deep reinforcement learning policy.
 See [my discussion](https://www.youtube.com/watch?v=qXuBEs9G7Iw&t=12s) or the slide deck in the repo which goes over the general framework and the tools used.